ashuraWho/EO_DataSecurity/README.md

 ---

-## 10. Codebase Walkthrough (Complete)
+## 10. Codebase Walkthrough
 This section explains each module and its role in the system.
 It is a conceptual walkthrough of the entire codebase.

 ### 10.1. `main.py`
-Purpose: interactive CLI that orchestrates all pipeline stages.
+Purpose: interactive CLI (Command Line Interface) that orchestrates all pipeline stages.

 Key responsibilities:
 1. Maintains session state and user identity.